d-l-walker/squalo/README.md

 # SQUALO

-Private repo for all things related to SQUALO imaging.
+Repo for all things related to SQUALO imaging.